3 Days in Istanbul: The Ultimate City Break Itinerary

 📍Luxury Option: The Peninsula Istanbul

 A luxury waterfront hotel offering spacious rooms, refined dining, and impressive Bosphorus views.
-It’s ideal if you want a high-end stay with excellent service and a peaceful setting close to the main attractions.
+It’s perfect if you want a high-end stay with excellent service and a peaceful setting close to the main attractions.

 Getting Around Istanbul